SciML/RootedTrees.jl/README.md

 ### Construction

-`RootedTree`s are represented using level sequences, i.e. `AbstractVector`s
+`RootedTree`s are represented using level sequences, i.e., `AbstractVector`s
 containing the distances of the nodes from the root, cf.
 Beyer, Terry, and Sandra Mitchell Hedetniemi.
 "Constant time generation of rooted trees."